 If your family will be utilizing our Care program, parents will need to fill out the registration packet and pay the \$30 registration fee.
 Families who use the program will only be charged when their children attend before or after care.
-Balances must be kept current, and payments must be paid on a minimum of a monthly basis, see registration form.
+Balances must be kept current, and payments must be paid on a minimum of a monthly basis.
+Payments can be made through TeacherEase or sent to the school office.
 We do accept Child Care Connections to help cover the cost of our Care program for children twelve years of age and under if your family qualifies.

-Although we generally adhere to DCFS guidelines, our facility/program is not licensed or regulated by DCFS.
+\Although we generally adhere to DCFS guidelines, our facility/program is not licensed or regulated by DCFS.
 We are a licensed-exempt provider.

-LUNCH PROGRAM
+MEAL PROGRAM